MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

     ![Application Claims Login Identity1](../../media/LoginIdentity8.png)
     * Don’t select any Sign-up attributes
     ![User Attributes](../../media/LoginIdentity9.png)
-    * Copy the user-flow(s) name to be required later (These will be required during MCT platform installation)
+    * Copy the user-flow(s) name to be required later (These will be required during CT platform installation)
     >
     > [!NOTE]
     > Setting Password Reset Flow for an Existing Deployment: